tatablack/leaner-coffee-powerup/README.md

 ### Prerequisites
 Power-ups are built using web technologies.
 Specifically, this project is written in ES6 and transpiled to ES5 for release.

-The build toolchain is, unsurprisingly, Node.js-based (tested with Node.js v8.10 and `npm` v5.6.0).
+The build toolchain is, unsurprisingly, Node.js-based (tested with Node.js v10.15.3 and `npm` v6.4.1).

 ### Installing
 Ensure you have a compatible version of Node.js installed.
 Then run `npm install`.

 In order to load your power-up in a Trello board, its files need to be served via HTTPS - which means you'll need to create a self-signed certificate and configure a local HTTP server to use it.
-This is easy enough, thanks to `webpack-serve` and, say, `devcert-cli`.
+This is easy enough, thanks to `webpack-dev-server` and, say, `devcert-cli`.

 The former is already part of the dependencies; the latter is just a recommendation to easily generate the necessary certificate files.
 See [its GitHub page](https://github.com/davewasmer/devcert-cli#usage) for more information.